ec-jrc/GWB/README.md

 # GWB
-**GWB**, the GuidosToolbox Workbench (https://forest.jrc.ec.europa.eu/en/activities/lpa/gwb/) is a subset of the desktop software package GTB (https://forest.jrc.ec.europa.eu/en/activities/lpa/gtb/) designed as a cmd-line application for Linux 64bit servers.
+**GWB**, the GuidosToolbox Workbench is a subset of the desktop software package GTB (https://forest.jrc.ec.europa.eu/en/activities/lpa/gtb/) designed as a cmd-line application for Linux 64bit servers.
+Precompiled executables of the application can be downloaded from the project homepage (https://forest.jrc.ec.europa.eu/en/activities/lpa/gwb/).

+**Reference:** Vogt P. et al. (2022).
+GuidosToolbox Workbench: spatial analysis of raster maps for ecological applications, Ecography, Volume 2022, Issue 3, doi: 10.1111/ecog.05864

 This repository provides information on the GWB source code:

 a) directory: GWB